-Trailing Whitespace Causes a Session to be Destroyed in CakePHP
+Trailing Whitespace Causes a Session to Be Destroyed in CakePHP

 $this->Session->valid()